-The Nominating & Governance Committee reviews and evaluates the effectiveness of the Company's executive development and succession planning processes, as well as providing active leadership and oversight of these processes.
-The Nominating & Governance Committee also evaluates and recommends nominees for membership on the Company's Board of Directors and its committees and develops and recommends to the Board a set of effective corporate governance policies and procedures.
+The Nominating & Governance Committee reviews and evaluates the effectiveness of the Company's executive development and succession planning processes, and also provides active leadership and oversight of these processes.
+Additionally, the Nominating & Governance Committee evaluates and recommends nominees for membership on the Company's Board of Directors and its committees and develops and recommends to the Board a set of effective corporate governance policies and procedures.

-The members of the Nominating & Governance Committee during the 2012 fiscal year were: John M. Fowler (Chairman), Eric Parthemore, Jack Friedman, Justin R. Wheeler and Diego Veitia.
-The Committee met four times during the 2012 fiscal year.
+The members of the Nominating & Governance Committee during the 2013 fiscal year were: Eric Parthemore (Chairman), John M. Fowler and Bruce Krehbiel.
+The Committee met six times during the 2013 fiscal year.